• Home

 Who Are You?

-Presently a practising IP lawyer in the corporate department of a medium sized city law firm.
-I also run a variety of websites and give presentations to small & medium sized businesses on such topics as Intellectual Property issues, Search Engine Optimisation and running a business that doesn't rely on you.
+I also run a variety of websites and own one truly independent Travel Agency.
+I occasionally give presentations to small & medium sized businesses on such topics as Intellectual Property issues, Search Engine Optimisation and running a business that doesn't rely on you.

-I have also served in the Army (Training Officer and second-in-command of a transport squadron), I ran the first Scottish first company to import this beer from Germany to the UK, I've imported wine from France to the UK and Ireland, driven a taxi at weekends on the nightshift during the 1990/91 recession(great fun), ran seminars for accountants on business development and been the ceo of the Copyright Protection Agency since 1996.
+I have also served in the Army (Training Officer and second-in-command of a transport squadron), I ran the first Scottish company to import this beer from Germany to the UK, I've imported wine from France to the UK and Ireland, driven a taxi at weekends on the nightshift during the 1990/91 recession(great fun), ran seminars for accountants on business development and been the ceo of the Copyright Protection Agency since 1996.

 I am also a Churchill Fellow and was awarded a travelling fellowship in 2003 which took me to New York, Las Vegas (for a seminar!)
 Los Angeles, Tokyo, Kyoto, Sweden.
 You can read a report on my travels on my other site.